 The Office of Administrative Law approved the Architectural Paint Recovery Program Regulations on June 6, 2012.
 The regulations became effective immediately.

-Subscribe to the CalRecycle Paint Product Stewardship listserv to receive periodic e-mail updates specific to CalRecycle-related implementation activities.
+Subscribe to the CalRecycle Paint Stewardship listserv to receive periodic e-mail updates specific to CalRecycle-related implementation activities.